ctkelley/MultiPrecisionArrays.jl/README.md

 # MultiPrecisionArrays.jl v0.1.3

 ##  v0.1.3 will have better performance but no breaking changes from v0.1.2, the current release.
 Performance fix in the works.
 Here is a list ...
 - The termination criteria will change and I will add some options to make it more/less expensive.
-Computing __opnorm(A,Inf)__ for the termination criteria costs as much as a couple IR iterations
+Computing __opnorm(A,Inf)__ for the termination criteria costs as much as a couple IR iterations.
+So that will become an option and terminating on small residuals will be the default.
+I will also use $\| A \|_1$ because it is the least expensive norm to compute.
+Further economy will be in v0.1.4.
 - The AppleAccelerate BLAS is slower in triangular sovles than OPEN BLAS by a factor of over two (Float32) and about 1.5 (Float64).
 I am abandoning Apple's BLAS for IR until this is fixed.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)